What process did we go through to rank the supermarkets? A description of PAN UK’s methodology

 Stage 3: Supermarkets scored and ranked

-After five weeks, PAN UK received survey responses from all of the top ten supermarkets.
+After eight weeks, PAN UK received survey responses from all of the top ten supermarkets.
 We set about analysing and scoring the responses.
 Whenever possible, supermarket survey responses were cross-checked against publicly available information.

 The majority of the survey questions were qualitative, but some were quantitative.
 Each answer was scored from low to high.
 A higher score was received when a supermarket was doing well compared to other supermarkets, and likewise a low score was received if a supermarket was doing comparatively badly.

-Based on their scores, supermarkets were then allocated a ranking for each topic of ‘lagging behind’ (1 trolley), ‘could do better’ (2 trolleys), ‘making good progress’ (3 trolleys) or ‘outstanding’ (4 trolleys).
-Each supermarket’s total number of trolleys was added up and then divided by the total number of relevant topics to reveal the final ranking positions.
-Most supermarket’s scores were therefore divided by eight because all eight topics are relevant for their supply chains.
-However, two supermarkets (M&S and Iceland) do not have gardening ranges and therefore don’t stock pesticide products, and so their scores were calculated as an average of how they performed over seven topics.
-When two supermarkets received the same total number of trolleys, the supermarket which received the highest number of ‘outstanding’ rankings was placed higher up the overall ranking.
+Once weighted, each supermarket’s total number of trolleys was added up and then divided by the total number of relevant topics to reveal the final ranking positions.
+Most supermarkets’ scores were therefore divided by six because all six topics are relevant for their supply chains.
+However, two supermarkets (M&S and Iceland) do not have gardening or pet ranges and therefore don’t stock pesticide products, and so their scores were calculated as an average of how they performed over five topics.
+PAN UK staff have been working closely with supermarkets for many years now, so when two supermarkets received the exact same total number of trolleys, we either allocated them the same joint position in the ranking or used our detailed knowledge of their policies to decide their final positions in the overall ranking.

 While many supermarkets mentioned measures designed to ensure that they do not break pesticides laws in the countries where they operate, we did not give points for these actions.
 PAN UK expects all supermarkets to follow national pesticides law and, as such, points were only given for measures that go beyond legal compliance.